-- Decl. ¶ 29).
-Voters also approached Brooklyn NAACP members with questions about the voting process.
-(Bakiriddin Decl. ¶ 18). - 51.
-Anticipating more unacceptable wait times at New York City polling locations during a high-turnout 2024 presidential election, Brooklyn NAACP has sought out new ways to express its message of solidarity and support and encourage voters to wait out long lines.
-(Williams Decl. ¶¶ 31-33; Bakiriddin Decl. ¶¶ 20-22). - 52.
-Brooklyn NAACP's President and the Chair of its Civic Engagement Committee credibly testified that, to that end, Brooklyn NAACP has made plans to provide "nonpartisan support and assistance to voters waiting in line," "to convey the importance of them staying in line, the importance of voting, and emphasize that everyone's vote counts."
-(Williams Decl. ¶¶ 33, 38; Bakiriddin Decl. ¶ 21-22). - 53.
-But the Line Warming Ban has thus far prevented Brooklyn NAACP from engaging in line warming.
-(Williams Decl. ¶¶ 32-33, 36, 39; Bakiriddin Decl. ¶21; see also Trial Tr.
-21:20-22:11 (Williams)).
-Brooklyn NAACP President L. Joy Williams is "not willing, as the head of the organization, to put [her] members, . . . who are all volunteers, in the crosshairs of possibly being criminally prosecuted because somewhere down the line somebody wants to, you know, do that."
-(Trial Tr.
-91:4-11 (Williams)).
-This is especially true given that Ms. Williams is aware of an incident where someone called the police in response to students at Skidmore College handing out pizza to voters waiting in line.
-(Id. at 70:21-71:1 (Williams)). - 54.
-Ms. Williams credibly testified that, if not for the Line Warming Ban, Brooklyn NAACP and its members and volunteers "would provide sundries such as bottled water, granola bars, donuts, potato chips, or pizza to voters already waiting in the long lines that continue to plague the Branch's surrounding communities."
+- 20. Anticipating more unacceptable wait times at New York City polling locations during a high-turnout 2024 presidential election, Brooklyn NAACP has sought out new ways to encourage voters to wait out long lines and express its message of solidarity and support.
+(Williams Decl. ¶¶ 31-33; Bakiriddin Decl. ¶¶ 20-22).
+To that end, Brooklyn NAACP has made plans to provide "nonpartisan support and assistance to voters waiting in line," "to convey the importance of them staying in line, the importance of voting, and emphasize that everyone's vote counts."
+(Williams Decl. ¶¶ 33, 38; Bakiriddin Decl. ¶ 21-22).
+But the Line Warming Ban has thus far prevented Brooklyn NAACP from doing so.
+(Williams Decl. ¶¶ 32-33, 36, 39; Bakiriddin Decl. ¶ 21). - 21.
+If not for the Line Warming Ban, Brooklyn NAACP and its members and volunteers "would provide sundries such as bottled water, granola bars, donuts, potato chips, or pizza to voters already waiting in the long lines that continue to plague the Branch's surrounding communities."
 (Williams Decl. ¶ 32).

-- 55. By doing so, Brooklyn NAACP "seeks to convey a celebration of our democracy and of the dedicated voters who endure weather and long lines to have their voices heard, as well as the rejection of voter suppression through long lines and wait times that severely burden our most fundamental rights."
-(Id. ¶ 33; see also Trial Tr.
-89:25-90:15 (Williams)). - 56.
-For example, Joan Bakiriddin, the Chair of Brooklyn NAACP's Civic Engagement Committee, views line warming as a way to "remind [voters] that many people fought hard for their right to vote" and that "they should fight to exercise it even when it is hard or inconvenient."
+Brooklyn NAACP's President testifies that by doing so, Brooklyn NAACP "seeks to convey a celebration of our democracy and of the dedicated voters who endure weather and long lines to have their voices heard, as well as the rejection of voter suppression through long lines and wait times that severely burden our most fundamental rights."
+(Id. ¶ 33).
+Joan Bakiriddin, the Chair of Brooklyn NAACP's Civic Engagement Committee echoes this sentiment, testifying that through line warming, Brooklyn NAACP would "remind [voters]

+that many people fought hard for their right to vote" and that "they should fight to exercise it even when it is hard or inconvenient."
 (Bakiriddin Decl. ¶ 23).
 Brooklyn NAACP "want[s] voters to know that they have support from Brooklyn NAACP volunteers" and "hope[s] that message encourages voters to exercise" their right to vote.
+(Id.)

-(Id.). - 57.
-To help convey this message of encouragement, Brooklyn NAACP plans to accompany its line warming activities with informational literature and signage, along with its well-recognized NAACP t-shirts and jackets.
-(Williams Decl. ¶¶ 10, 37; Bakiriddin Decl. ¶ 22; Trial Tr.
-88:15-89:2 (Williams)).
+- 22. To help convey this message of encouragement, Brooklyn NAACP plans to accompany its line warming activities with informational literature and signage, along with its well-recognized NAACP t-shirts and jackets.
+(Williams Decl. ¶ 10, 37; Bakiriddin Decl. ¶ 22).
 Brooklyn NAACP "hope[s] that providing water or a modest snack alongside literature and signage will further encourage voters to be informed and steadfast in their commitment to casting their ballot."
-(Williams Decl. ¶ 37; see also Bakiriddin Decl. ¶ 23). - 58.
+(Williams Decl. ¶ 37; see also Bakiriddin Decl. ¶ 23). - 23.
 Brooklyn NAACP's planned line warming is nonpartisan. "[T]he Brooklyn NAACP's message is not that voters should stay in line to vote in support of or against a particular candidate or ballot measure, but rather that they should exercise the franchise and have their own voices heard."
-(Williams Decl. ¶ 34; Bakiriddin Decl. ¶ 20). - 59.
+(Williams Decl. ¶ 34; Bakıriddin Decl. ¶ 20).
 Brooklyn NAACP does not "intend to participate in electioneering or other campaign activities while providing voters with free refreshments while they wait in line to cast their ballots."
 (Williams Decl. ¶ 34).